India

 Visitor characteristics

-• In 2022, there were almost twice as many male than female visitors, and 2 in 3 visits were made by Indian residents aged 25-54 years old.
+• In 2023, there were almost more than twice as many male than female visitors from India.
+Almost two-in-three visits were made by Indian residents aged 25-54 years old.

 • 33% of holiday visitors (excluding British expats) are making a repeat visit to Britain (within ten years).

-• Just over half of the visits from India to Britain were made by people who reside in the Maharashtra (including Mumbai) and in the Delhi states.
+• Just over half of the visits from India to Britain are made by people who reside in the Maharashtra and Delhi states.

-• 86% of departing Indians (excluding British expats) say they are ‘extremely likely’ to recommend Britain for a visit, above the all-market average of 82%
+• 86% of departing Indians (excluding British expats) say they are ‘extremely likely’ to recommend Britain for a visit, above the 82% average across all markets.

 Global context